Overview of Google Cloud for Machine Learning and AI

 Hyperparameter Tuning in Vertex AI: Neural Network Example

-• Limit parallel_trial_count to a small number (2–4) to benefit from adaptive search.
+• Limit parallel_trial_count (2–4) to help adaptive search.

 Resource Management & Monitoring on Vertex AI (GCP)